 Tourist visas for Cyprus

-Some nationalities don’t need a visa to stay in Cyprus for up to 90 days, as long as they are only visiting the country.
-This is true for the European states listed above, as well as citizens of the USA, UK, Australia and New Zealand.
+Some nationalities don’t need a visa for visits of up to 90 days, including residents of EU countries and citizens of the US, UK, Australia and New Zealand.
 Residents from non-EU countries such as South Africa and India require a visa for Cyprus.

 Business visas for Cyprus